wangzezhong/visualinteractivedata.github.io/index.md

 __Visual<b style="color:red;">+</b>Interactive Data__ is a research group that investigates data visualizations and intreractive means to make data more immediate, tangible, and understandable across a variety of media such as paper, screen, and immersive. _Visual+Interactive Data_ is based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
+Our research includes, but is not limited to areas in
+* network nisualization,
+* visualization of spatio-temporal data,
+* data-driven storytelling,
-Our research includes, but is not limites to areas in network nisualization, visualization of spatio-temporal data, data-driven storytelling, visualization in augmented and virtual reality (Immersive Analytics), non-digital and physical visualization, and teaching and learning visualization, Visual Analytics.
-Visual+Interactive Data is heavily involved in co-organizing [Edinburgh's Data Vis Meetup](https://www.meetup.com/meetup-group-vBHbCmgh).
+* visualization in augmented and virtual reality (Immersive Analytics),
+* non-digital and physical visualization, and
+* teaching and learning visualization.

+Visual<b style="color:red;">+</b>Interactive Data is heavily involved in co-organizing [Edinburgh's Data Vis Meetup](https://www.meetup.com/meetup-group-vBHbCmgh).
 [Get in touch with us](mailto:bbach@ed.ac.uk) if you want to become involved.

 ## Selected Projects ([more](publications.html))